ShefBots/spherical-360-dewarper/README.md

 After this compile all the appropriate java files by running `javac *.java`, the program can then be run with `java SphericalDewarper`.

 ### Versioning Convention
+The current version is `1.2.0`.

 Versioning in the format `Major.minor.bugfix`, where `Major` is the major version - incremented when a major milestone update is perfomed and backwards-compatability is no longer guaranteed, the `minor` version increments as individual features are implemented, and `bugfix` increments as bugs in that version are fixed.

+Basic notes on revisions can be found in `revisions.log`, further notes can be found in commit messages.